ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/10-rest.md

 ## Assignment Requirements

 This milestone adds several pieces of functionality to your existing website, focused on managing custom menu items.
 First, you'll need to add new classes to represent and store the custom items.
 Then, you'll create a new web controller that follows a RESTful architecture to manage these custom items.
 While doing so, you'll also create several templates to display the custom items on the web.
+Finally, you'll update the UML diagram for your application to include the new web application classes.

 ### New Classes